coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

-# Week 4 Lab: Create custom WordPress components
+# Week 4 Lab: Create a custom WordPress theme

 ## Overview:
 * Create a custom theme using HTML, CSS and PHP (to be added)
-* Create a custom plugin using PHP (to be added)